typelevel/doobie/yax/docs/src/main/tut/10-Custom-Mappings.md

 Some modern databases support a `json` column type that can store structured data as a JSON document, along with various SQL extensions to allow querying and selecting arbitrary sub-structures.
 So an obvious thing we might want to do is provide a mapping from Scala model objects to JSON columns, via some kind of JSON serialization library.

+#+scalaz
 We can construct a `Meta` instance for the argonaut `Json` type by using the `Meta.other` constructor, which constructs a direct object mapping via JDBC's `.getObject` and `.setObject`.
 In the case of PostgreSQL the JSON values are marshalled via the `PGObject` type, which encapsulates an uninspiring `(String, String)` pair representing the schema type and its string value.
+#-scalaz
+#+cats
+We can construct a `Meta` instance for the circe `Json` type by using the `Meta.other` constructor, which constructs a direct object mapping via JDBC's `.getObject` and `.setObject`.
+In the case of PostgreSQL the JSON values are marshalled via the `PGObject` type, which encapsulates an uninspiring `(String, String)` pair representing the schema type and its string value.
+#-cats

 Here we go: